nnthanh101/Machine-Learning/README.md

 │
 ├── models             🧠 Store your trained and serialized models for easy access and versioning.
 │
-├── notebooks          💻 Jupyter notebooks or other interactive files for exploration and visualization.
+├── notebooks          💻 Jupyter notebooks for exploration and visualization.
-│                         Naming convention is a number (for ordering), the creator's initials, and a short `-` delimited description, e.g.
+│   ├── data_exploration.ipynb
+│   ├── data_preprocessing.ipynb
+│   ├── model_training.ipynb
-│                         `1.0-analytics-initial-data-exploration`.
+│   └── model_evaluation.ipynb
 │
 ├── pyproject.toml     <- Project configuration file with package metadata for analytics │                         and configuration for tools like black